Automattic/newspack-migration-tools/README.md

 ## Tests
 To get started with tests, run `./bin/install-wp-tests.sh`.
 If you are using Local.app, then the args could look something like this: `./bin/install-wp-tests.sh local root root "localhost:/Users/<your-username>/Library/Application Support/Local/run/<some-id>/mysql/mysqld.sock"` You can find the part to put after "socket:" on the Database tab in the local app for the site.

-To run the tests, run `./vendor/bin/phpunit`.
+To run the tests, run `composer run phpunit`.